Lithium oxalate

 Lithium oxalate is an organic compound with the chemical formula Li2C2O4.
 It is a salt of lithium metal and oxalic acid.
 It consists of lithium cations Li+ and oxalate anions C2O4(2−).
-Lithium oxalate is soluble in water and converts to lithium oxide when heated.
+Lithium oxalate is soluble in water and converts to lithium carbonate when heated.

 Synthesis

 One of the methods of synthesis is the reaction of direct neutralization of oxalic acid with lithium hydroxide: